oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 To access WebLogic Server domains running in Kubernetes:

-1. Install and configure the Remote Console according to these [instructions](https://github.com/oracle/weblogic-remote-console/blob/master/site/install_config.md).
+1. Install, configure, and start the Remote Console according to these [instructions](https://github.com/oracle/weblogic-remote-console/blob/master/site/install_config.md).

 1. For the Remote Console to access the Administration Server running in Kubernetes, you can: